 Around the World in a Bathtub

-Watch the Video to Follow Along with our Activity Guide:
+Watch this video to follow along with our Activity Guide.

 Wade is a professor of English at Moorpark College and the author of Why Do I Have to Make My Bed?
 (Tricycle).
 Wade lives in Santa Clarita, California.

 Read more about Wade.

 Micha is the author and illustrator of Daniel Finds a Poem (Nancy Paulsen Books), as well as the illustrator of Lola’s Fandango and The Wise Fool (Barefoot Books).
 Micha lives in western Massachusetts.

 Read more about Micha.

 - Coming soon!